-The ME/CFS Collaborative Research Centre (previously known as the CFS Research Centre) at Stanford University was established in 2014 and is part of the Stanford Genome Technology Center.
-Both centres are directed by Ronald W. Davis, PhD, Professor of Biochemistry and of Genetics at Stanford.
+The ME/CFS Collaborative Research Center (previously known as the CFS Research Center) at Stanford University was established in 2014 and is part of the Stanford Genome Technology Center.
+Both centers are directed by Ronald W. Davis, PhD, Professor of Biochemistry and of Genetics at Stanford.

 Director